TERRORIST GROUPS

 TACTICS AND TARGETS

-HAMAS uses improvised explosive devices, short- and long-range rockets and mortars, small arms, RPGs, MANPADs, antitank missiles, unmanned aircraft systems, and an extensive system of tunnels within Gaza to advance attacks against Israeli military forces and civilians.
+HAMAS uses improvised explosive devices, short- and long-range rockets and mortars, small arms, RPGs, MANPADS, antitank missiles, and unmanned aircraft systems and has an extensive system of tunnels within Gaza to advance attacks against Israeli military forces and civilians.
 The group also engages in cyber espionage, computer network exploitation, and kidnapping operations.
 HAMAS uses hostage exchanges to gain concessions from the Israeli Government, including the release of high-value Palestinian prisoners from Israeli prisons.

 FOREIGN TERRORIST GROUP DESIGNATION